kaganecee/react-performance-hoc/README.md

-# React Render Time High Order Component
+# Measure React Render Time with High Order Component

 React high order component check how much does it take to render component